eslint/markdown/README.md

 | ------------------------------------------- | ----------------------------------------------------------------------------------- |
 | [`markdown`](./docs/processors/markdown.md) | Extract fenced code blocks from the Markdown code so they can be linted separately. |

-**Important:** You cannot lint a file's Markdown content and its fenced code blocks in the same run.
-When the `markdown` processor is applied to a file, only the extracted code blocks are linted — any Markdown rules (such as `markdown/heading-increment`) configured for that file are silently ignored.
-This is an ESLint limitation, not something this plugin can work around.
+**Important:** You cannot lint a file's Markdown content and its fenced code blocks in a single ESLint run.
+When the `markdown` processor is applied to a file, only the extracted code blocks are linted; any Markdown-specific rules configured for the original file, such as `markdown/heading-increment`, are silently ignored.
+This is a current limitation of ESLint processors.
 See [Workarounds](./docs/processors/markdown.md#workarounds) for ways to lint both.

 ## Migration from `eslint-plugin-markdown`